TheLab-ms/website-content/pages/2018special.md

-    [ ] Removing the current CTO and instating Paul Ingendorf - "pauldy" [ ] Removing the current CTO and instating Brian Mork - "Hermit" [ ] Keeping the current CTO WhiskeyNeon - "whiskeyneon" On the proposal to add a supplimental rule I would like to vote for [ ] Adding a supplimental rule that states If someone's going to hold two leadership positions, then they should be elected to both those positions in the same election.
+    [ ] Removing the current CTO and instating Paul Ingendorf - "pauldy" [ ] Removing the current CTO and instating Brian Mork - "Hermit" [ ] Keeping the current CTO WhiskeyNeon - "whiskeyneon" On the proposal to add a supplemental rule I would like to vote for [ ] Adding a supplemental rule that states If someone's going to hold two leadership positions, then they should be elected to both those positions in the same election.
-    [ ] Not adding the proposed supplimental rule.
+    [ ] Not adding the proposed supplemental rule.

 </pre>